 The ‘hide in dev’ feature enables users to catalogue and keep track of available firearms.
-However, prevent them from showing in the ‘Cartridge Development’ (hence the name: hide in dev’ feature enabled) from appearing in the recipe development screens.
+However, prevent these firearms (with the ‘hide in dev’ feature enabled) from appearing in the recipe development screens.
 For example, it may be that you would like to track a 22LR firearm or just a gun that you don’t load for, however you don’t want it to appear in the main load development screens.
 Enabling this feature will hide the firearm from those screens, however, it will still be tracked in firearm inventory screens.

-If the sighting systems doesn’t exist, then you can add it by clicking the “add new…” button next to the field.
-This will open a new tab with sighting systems inventory.
-You can add a new scope and then navigate back to your original tab to select and assign it to a firearm.
+If the sighting systems or suppressor doesn’t exist, then you can add it by clicking the “add new…” button next to the field.
+This will open a new tab with a selected component inventory screen, where you could add a component and then navigate back to your original tab to select and assign it to a firearm.

 MAX OAL (useful)

-While this field is not required, it is useful over the lifetime of your rifle, to track throat erosion.
+While this field is not required, it is useful over the lifetime of your firearm, to track throat erosion.